brnkrygs/blog-posts/2019-09-04-rat-architecture.md

  1. Some characteristics of good architecture
  2. What is a RAT
- 3. How can RAT inform architecture
+ 3. How a RAT can inform volitility
- 4. Stay in the room / engaged
+ 4. Participate

 ## Intro